bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

 ## OPTION 3 - Use XAML with BINDING
 The component allows you to bind the PageAnimation property.
-To do this declare the <controls:AnimationPage> as follows:
+To do this declare the 'controls:AnimationPage' as follows:
 ```xaml
 <controls:AnimationPage xmlns="http://xamarin.com/schemas/2014/forms"
     xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"